Estimated reading time: 5 minutes

 A pinch collar would probably not work in an office setting, but the concept of correction is the same.

-It is important to remember that part of the reinforcement is ensuring employees have the tools to perform their job tasks.
+It is important to remember that part of the reinforcement is ensuring employees have the tools and necessary time to perform their job tasks.

 As an example, it may not be fair to correct an employee who does not perform good service recovery for a customer when they have not been trained on how to do it.